paepckehh/nixos/README.md

 - TARGET=kiosk make build           # builds a new boot profile for targetos 'kiosk'

 ## => build new bootable autoinstaller-iso-image, installes nixos offfline, full automatic (will auto-wipe ALL target-system disks, no interface) <=
-- make installer                    # builds a new auto-installer-iso (TARGET=nixos, LUKS='please define in iso-autoinstaller.nix')
+- make installer                    # builds a new auto-installer-iso (TARGET=nixos, LUKS='plenase define in iso-autoinstaller.nix')

 ## => build new os on target-disk device <=
 - TARGET=kiosk make sdb                  # builds a new bootable disk for profile 'kiosk' on disk sdb
-- TARGET=client LUKS=start make sdb      # builds a new bootable disk for profile 'client' on disk sdb with fulldisk encryption (LUKS), password: 'start'
+- TARGET=client LUKS=secret make sdb      # builds a new bootable disk for profile 'client' on disk sdb with fulldisk encryption (LUKS)